 - Call the COVID Vaccine Call Center at 304-579-2550, Monday through Friday, 8 a.m. to 4:30 p.m. to schedule your appointment.
 Veterans will need to bring their VA ID card or Driver’s License (or other identification) that shows their date of birth and Insurance Card if applicable.

 Vaccines are also being provided to servicemembers, their families, and their dependents who are enrolled in TriCare and who meet eligibility requirements.
 If you are enrolled in TriCare and wish to determine your eligibility and register for an appointment, visit https://www.tricare.mil/covidvaccine

 Allegany County Vaccine Update

-Allegany County Health Department is currently offering vaccine appointments to residents aged 75 and older.
-Vaccines are offered by appointment only.
+Allegany County Health Department is currently offering vaccine appointments to individuals in Groups 1A, 1B, 1C, 2A, and 2B.

 Vaccines are administered at the Barton Business Park Shell Building, 17300 Barton Park Drive, Rawlings, MD, 21502.

 Residents must bring photo identification for proof of age and residency.

 Residents may also contact their local senior center for registration:

 - Cumberland Senior Center: 301-783-1721, 301-783-1809 or 301-783-1710